What You Need To Know About Workplace Harassment

 Under New Jersey law, whether the harassment is bad enough to create a hostile work environment is judged based on how a reasonable person of the same legally protected characteristic as the harassed employee would feel.
 So, for example, if a case involves a claim of harassment by an older employee, the standard is whether a reasonable older person would have found the work environment to be hostile.

-If you are being or have been harassed at work because of any protected characteristic, call the New Jersey harassment claims attorneys at Lenzo & Reis, LLC at 973-845-9922.
-We represent employees who have been harassed at work in Newark, Jersey City, Morristown and throughout New Jersey.
+If you are being or have been harassed at work because of any protected characteristic, call the harassment claims attorneys at Lenzo & Reis, LLC, at 973-821-3723.
+We represent employees who have been harassed at work in Newark, Jersey City and Morristown, and throughout New Jersey, and can also be reached by completing our online form.